awangdev/leet-code/TagReviewPage.md

 - Use preMinSum to cache previouly calcualted min sum, also compare with +curr.
 - Have a global min to track: because the preMinSum can be dis-continuous.
 - 也可以写成 dp[i] 但是没什么必要

+---

+**102. [My Calendar I.java](https://github.com/awangdev/LintCode/blob/master/Java/My%20Calendar%20I.java)**      Level: Medium      Tags: [Array, TreeMap]

+Given a list of interval as calendar items.
+Check if newly added calendar item is overlapping.

+Understand it is only checking time, but not requiring to insert into right spot.
+No need to overthink.

+#### Simply O(n) check on array
+- number of test cases is small, like 1000, so less concern about the time complexity
+- simply loop over the list of intervals, and check if any overlapping.
+- where to insert does not really matter: every time we are just checking for overlaopping, not merging any range
+- **IMPORTANT**: if interval over lapping, they will have this property `Math.max(s1, s2) < Math.min(e1, e2)`.
+This will help detect the overlapping very easily.
+- O(n^2) runtime, with simple code.
+But somehow this approach is faster than the TreeMap solution: maybe the test cause causes avg O(n)?

+#### TreeMap
+- One constraint from the simply array solution: it always cost O(n) to find the potential overlapping interval
+- We can manually sort and always manually try to find the correct element via binary search, or we could store the interval in a treeMap<startKey, endValue>, where the intervals are sorted by `start`.
+- As result, all we need to do for book(start, end) is to find the next element ceiling(start), last element floor(start), and check for overlapping
+- This approach also saves the custom data structure
+- Overall cost O(nlogn)

+##### About TreeMap
+- always with key sorted ascendingly
+- more costly than regular HashMap because of the sorting.
+Building treemap of n items: O(nlogn)

+#### Sweep line
+- use `Point{int start, end; boolean start}` to mark start/end of class.
+Add to pq.
+- Adding new item to pq, sort, and check if overlapping occurs by counting started classes
+- If started classes > 1, that means we overlapped.
+- Every time it could consume all classes to find the overlap, O(n^2).
+- Not quite need to sort or insert at correct point, and this solution requires longer code.
+Not quite worthy it for a simple problem.